maemo-leste/maemo-leste.github.io/content/maemo-leste-may-2018-update.rst

 * Get new pre-alpha images for developers ready

-After that, one of the developers will briefly look at supporting the Nexus 5, because it is a device that is pretty decently supported by mainline, has 3d acceleration and there is some progress on calls using the modem as well.
+After that, one of the developers will briefly look at supporting the Nexus 5, because it is a device that is pretty decently supported by mainline, has 3D acceleration and there is some progress on calls using the modem as well.

 After this is done, there are several things that would make sense to focus on:

-* 2g/3g/4g ofono plugin for icd2, creating a UI for 2g and 3g connectivity for
+* 2G/3G/4G ofono plugin for icd2, creating a UI for 2G, 3G and 4G connectivity for
   devices with a supported modem;
 * Provide a port of Qt4 so that many other applications can be built;
 * Look into phone calls with (one of) the Nokia N900, Droid 4 and Nexus 5;
-* Finishing the usb slave/otg support widgets and daemons `#107
+* Finishing the USB slave/OTG support widgets and daemons `#107
   <https://github.com/maemo-leste/bugtracker/issues/107>`_;
 * Look at solving some of the parallel boot issues `#83
   <https://github.com/maemo-leste/bugtracker/issues/83>`_; when enabling OpenRC